 All applications are usually considered on individual merit and we accept a wide variety of qualifications from all over the world.

 Goldsmiths welcomes applications from students with US qualifications.
-You do not need to take UK exams to enter Goldsmiths, and our admissions team will review your US qualifications and establish equivalences at the point of application.
+You do not need to take UK exams to study at Goldsmiths, and our admissions team will review your US qualifications and establish equivalences at the point of application.

 Goldsmiths operates on both a test optional and test flexible admissions policy.
-Students who currently have, or will have, test results are welcome to submit them, and these scores will be considered as part of their application.
+Students who currently have, or will have, test results are welcome to submit them for consideration as part of their application.
 However, students who are unable to submit test results will not be disadvantaged.
-When making admissions decisions, Goldsmiths uses a holistic review process, taking a variety of factors into account including your personal statement, letter of reference, extracurricular activities, test scores and some academic grades.
-In some programmes portfolios are also required.
+When making admissions decisions, Goldsmiths uses a holistic review process, taking a variety of factors into account including your personal statement, letter of reference, extracurricular activities, test scores, and academic grades.
+On some programmes, portfolios, auditions, or subject-specific grades are also required.

 For High School applicants, Goldsmiths requires the following academic qualifications in one of two options:

 A high school diploma with a GPA 3.0 or higher (unweighted) plus either of the following combinations: